Maria1564/rsschool-cv/cv.md

 My strengths are hard work, quick learning and responsibility.

-I am interested in learning and applying new things in practice
+I am interested in learning and applying new things in practice.

 ## Skills
 * ___IDE:___ Visual Studio Code